Land stewardship in King County

 Stewardship planning programs are optional and may not suit everyone's property or objectives.
 The standard development permitting process is available to all unincorporated property owners regardless of their zoning and property objectives.
-For more information about permitting, please see contact the Department of Development and Environmental Services (DDES).
+For more information about permitting, please see contact the Department of Permitting and Environmental Review (DPER).

 Three stewardship planning programs